The University of Montpellier reaffirms its international standing in the 2026 QS World University Rankings

 Following the release of the prestigious QS World University Rankings 2026 on June 19, the University of Montpellier has consolidated its position among the world’s top 500 universities with a remarkable rise of 18 places in the rankings, despite ever-increasing competition from Asian universities.
 This international recognition highlights the excellence of its academic programs and research, particularly in the fields of environmental sciences and agriculture.
 More broadly, France ranks as the fourth-most represented higher education system in the EU in this ranking.

-A leading ranking for global higher education
+A leading ranking of global higher education

 The QS World University Rankings, published annually by the British firm Quacquarelli Symonds (QS), is now one of the three leading global rankings, alongside the Shanghai Ranking (ARWU) and the Times Higher Education (THE) rankings.
 The 2026 edition ranks more than 1,500 universities worldwide, after analyzing more than 5,600 candidate institutions.